Category: Cranial Solutions

 The computer images and/or skull model will be sent out to the surgeon for review and approval.

-Note: If the CT data cannot be reconstructed into a 3-D format, Synthes will request a modified scan.
-If the defect is not clearly defined, Synthes will contact the surgeon to verify the margins of the defect.
+Note: If the CT data cannot be reconstructed into a 3-D format, DePuy Synthes Companies will request a modified scan.
+If the defect is not clearly defined, DePuy Synthes Companies will contact the surgeon to verify the margins of the defect.
 In both instances, additional time will be needed.

 Most defects have borders which are clearly defined on the CT scan, and a quotation can be prepared upon receipt of the scan and the RFQ form.